 a.
 Prior to the withdraw deadline, students must have received in:

 (1) graded courses: grades for a minimum of 30 per cent of the course grade; or

-- Regardless of the format of a course, any external accreditation assessment requirements must be met in the evaluation plan for a course.
+d.
+Regardless of the format of a course, any external accreditation assessment requirements must be met in the evaluation plan for a course.

-- Courses delivered in their entirety in an online modality: final examinations must be scheduled online.
+b.
+Courses delivered in their entirety in an online modality: final examinations must be scheduled online.